-Keep in mind that you are both different people with individual lifestyles, so set spending rules for each other that are fair to avoid future disagreement.
+Top tip: Remember to keep in mind that you’re both different people with individual lifestyles, so talk about spending rules for each other that are fair to avoid arguments down the line.

 Do you want to: